 •Business activity: the branch must have the same business activities as a foreign company; it cannot perform different business actions.

 •Dependence: one particularity of the branch is that it is completely dependent on the foreign company.

 •No legal personality: this business form is part of the foreign entity, it does not have legal personality and any action or liability of the branch in Poland will directly affect the foreign company.

 •Name: the name of the Polish branch must be the same as the name of the foreign company, translated into Polish and with the termination “oddział w Polsce”.

-The fact that the branch has no legal personality is one of the most important issues to take into consideration when opening a Polish branch.
+The fact that the branch has no legal personality is one of the most important issues to take into consideration when opening a Polish branch in 2023.
 This means the following: without a legal personality, there is no legal or judicial capacity, meaning that the branch cannot be a party to legal proceedings.
 In addition, it does not have procedural capacity and it cannot defend its own interests before court.
 The foreign company retains all of the capacities that the branch lacks (legal, judicial and procedural).

 There are no requirements for a minimum share capital value for a Polish branch, however, there are certain requirements for registration.